Anarkali

-Anarkali (lit. 'pomegranate blossom') is a legendary lady said to be loved by the 16th-century Mughal Prince Salim, who later became Emperor Jahangir.
+Anarkali (lit. 'pomegranate blossom') is a legendary young woman said to be loved by the 16th-century Mughal Prince Salim, who later became Emperor Jahangir.
 According to some accounts, Anarkali was the nickname of the courtesan (tawaif) Mehr-un-Nisa, though scholars hold varying opinions.

 According to speculative and fictional accounts, Anarkali had an illicit relationship with Salim, the son of Mughal Emperor Akbar, who had her executed by immurement.
 The character often appears in movies, books and historical fiction, most notably depicted in the 1960 Bollywood film Mughal-e-Azam in which she is portrayed by Madhubala.

 Historicity and development

 The possible Tomb of Anarkali, in the Pakistani city of Lahore.

 Anarkali was first mentioned in the journal of the English tourist and trader William Finch, who visited the Mughal Empire on 24 August 1608.

 Western traveller accounts

 The richly carved white marble cenotaph at the Tomb of Anarkali bears inscription: Could I behold the face of my beloved once more, I would thank God until the day of resurrection.

-The earliest Western accounts about the relationship between Salim and Anarkali were written by British travellers William Finch and Edward Terry.
-Finch reached Lahore in February 1611, 11 years after the supposed death of Anarkali, to sell indigo he had purchased at Bayana on behalf of the East India Company.
-His account, which was written in early 17th-century English, gives the following information.
+The earliest known Western accounts of the alleged relationship between Salim and Anarkali were written by the English travellers William Finch and Edward Terry.
+Finch arrived in Lahore in February 1611, approximately eleven years after Anarkali's supposed death, while traveling on behalf of the East India Company.
+His account, written in the early seventeenth century, provides the following description: